-- 10. Mr. Almeida founded UnoWeb in 2001 in response to a need for systems and methods that would allow an e-commerce system to manage data supplied by third parties (e.g., remote servers communicating over the internet).
+- 11. Mr. Almeida founded UnoWeb in 2001 in response to a need for systems and methods that would allow an e-commerce system to manage data supplied by third parties (e.g., remote servers communicating over the internet).
 One of Mr. Almeida's insights was that manufacturers and distributors of goods needed a simple way to make goods and content available to a broad audience of users.
 "Today's e-commerce requires solutions where seller can have their products/services available to a broad base of buyers, also, virtually available to other e-shops, satellite e-malls and e-malls where they will be offered to a broader clientele base."
-12 - 11.
+13 - 12.
 Mr. Almeida created UnoWeb's OpenCommerce system.
-UnoWeb source code and settings parameters that can be logically linked at the global resource sharing level.").

-OpenCommerce enabled providers and distributors of content to make products available over a shared infrastructure, "offering solutions with a single e-commerce infrastructure at one location.
+UnoWeb OpenCommerce enabled providers and distributors of content to make products available over a shared infrastructure, "offering solutions with a single e-commerce infrastructure at one location.
+All the required solutions are available to every OpenCommerce Provider, OpenCommerce Stores, OpenCommerce Distributor, OpenCommerce Manufactures, and E-Services within the virtual OpenCommerce Network."
+14

-&lt;sup>12 U.S. Patent App.
+$[\]overline{}^{13}$ U.S. Patent App.
 10/029,073 at ¶ 10.